-Chile.
-Peru.
-Panama.
-Dominican Republic, and Trinidad meet the criterion for inclusion in the "convergers" category, but Argentina, Brazil, Mexico and most other Latin American countries do not meet the criterion.
-What is shown in the business-asusual scenario is what would happen if they continue down a path of relatively low TFP growth and relatively low capital investment.
+But Brazil, Mexico and other Latin American countries do not meet the criterion.
+What is shown in the business-as-usual scenario is what would happen if they continue down a path of relatively low TFP growth and relatively low capital investment.
 This scenario is presumably unacceptable to the region's political, social, business and intellectual leadership, and to its citizens at large.